SKA-ScienceDataProcessor/rascil/docs/RASCIL_developing.rst

 Submitting code
 ===============

-ARL is hosted on the `SDP github <https://github.com/SKA-ScienceDataProcessor/algorithm-reference-library.git>`_ .
+RASCIL is hosted on the `SDP github <https://github.com/SKA-ScienceDataProcessor/rascil.git>`_ .

 We are open to pull requests submitted via github.